Published on March 15th, 2019 | by Jack Cheng0

 Vieux Carré, Hotel Monteleone, New Orleans

 Named after New Orleans’ French Quarter, Vieux Carré is the kind of classy, slow sipper that only the Big Easy can conjure up.
-Velvet smooth and layered in warm, smokey notes, this Southern cocktail was first mixed by bartender Walter Bergeron at the Carousel Piano Bar & Lounge in Hotel Monteleone around 1938.
+Velvet smooth and layered in bittersweet, herbaceous notes, this Southern cocktail was first mixed by bartender Walter Bergeron at the Carousel Piano Bar & Lounge in Hotel Monteleone around 1938.
 A touch more sophisticated than the Sazerac but just as potent, Vieux Carré is a perfect union of rye whiskey and cognac stirred with two different types of bitters.
 While this cocktail is easily overlooked even by those who frequent Bourbon Street for a good drink, you can still hunt down the original interpretation of this classic at the Carousel Bar.

 As iconic as the hotel it’s located in, the Carousel Bar is the only revolving bar in New Orleans and was once a favourite watering hole of Southern writers including William Faulkner, Tennessee Williams, and Truman Capote.